How to Split Assets in Divorce

 3. Transfer separate property into separate property.

-There are special rules that apply when community property is used to improve the separate property of the other spouse, when the house was bought before marriage and mortgage payment was paid during the marriage.
+This is where the application of special rules applies: community property is used in the improvement of the other spouse’s separate property, or the house was bought before marriage and payment on mortgage during the marriage was paid.

 We can assist you 9am to 9pm everyday including weekends.